u-yas/spin/docs/content/sips/000-sqlite.md

 // The set of errors which may be raised by functions in this interface variant error {
-  // The host does not recognize the database name requested. no-such-database,
+  // A database with the supplied name does not exist no-such-database,
   // The requesting component does not have access to the specified database (which may or may not exist). access-denied,
   // The provided connection is not valid invalid-connection,
+  // The database no longer has reached its capacity database-full
   // Some implementation-specific error has occurred (e.g. I/O)
   io(string)
 }